 How was the predicting score done for the new scoring step?

-5 models are returned with each model corresponding to each evaluation / simulation fold, and each of the 5 model includes a number of forests (depending on the value of iters, for C.2, it should be 20.)
+5 models are returned with each model corresponding to each evaluation / simulation fold, and each of the 5 models includes a number of forests (depending on the value of iters, for C.2, it should be 20.)

 Apply each of the 5 models to the whole ~110M negatives.
 Then the prediction value based on each model (i.e. each simulation/evaluation) can be obtained (i.e. average the 20 predicted scores from 20 models as the predicted score of the very model).